GanchengZhu/GazeFollower/README.md

 This depository contains a model train on 7 million images that is sufficient for most applications.

-To gain access to the base model trained on 32 millionimages, please send an email to zhiguo@zju.edu.cn.
+To gain access to the base model trained on 32 million images, please email zhiguo@zju.edu.cn.

 ### Email Prompt